jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 Lets have a look at a few.

-## Styles of Module you might see in the wild
+## Styles of module you might see in the wild

 ### [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition)